JackSzwergold/Writing/memories/The Time I Shoplifted Matchbox Cars from a Te-Amo Newsstand.md

 ***

 A week or so passed.
-I wasn’t consciously boycotting the Te-Amo, but subconsciouly I avoided it as much as possible after the last visit.
+I wasn’t consciously boycotting the Te-Amo, but subconsciously I avoided it as much as possible after the last visit.
 But after a while my urge to window shop Matchbox cars was just too strong.

 It was a nice-ish weekend day, I had a few dollars of allowance money in my pocket and felt like treating myself to a brand new Matchbox car.